uenoB/minissg/packages/vite-plugin-minissg/README.md

 })
 ```

-The order of environemnt settings in the `environemnt` config is significant.
+The build order of environments is significant in Minissg:
-Minissg requires that `ssr` environment must precede to `client` environment;
+`ssr` must precede to `client`.
-therefore, `ssr` must appear at first and then `client` appears in
-`environment`.
+By default, Minissg adjusts the order automatically.
+If you configure how the environments are built by using something like
+the `buildApp` configuration, you must keep the order at your own risk.

 ### Generating Data for Client-side Code